Admissions

 Transfer Application Deadlines

 Transfer students interested in Whitworth University are encouraged to apply for early action admission (nonbinding).
 There are two early action deadline dates.
 Early Action I is Jan.
 15 and Early Action II is March 1.
-Transfer applicants who submit all documents prior to the either one of the early action deadlines will be notified of Whitworth’s admissions decision within three weeks.
+Transfer applicants who submit all documents prior to either one of the early action deadlines will be notified of Whitworth’s admissions decision within three weeks.
 The priority deadline for regular transfer admission is July 1.

 Enrollment Deposit